onevcat/UniWebView-Docs/docs/release-note/README.md

 #### Fix

 * Change the local file loading back to previous because the new method can not handle base url very well.
-* An issue which caused current url can not be retrived properly for Android.
+* An issue which caused current url can not be retrieved properly for Android.

 ---